What is the status of my application?

 Significantly more emphasis is now placed on performance on the new MCATs since the competencies assessed there align with the new MCATs.
 Your MCATs taken previously must be no older than 4 years at the time of projected matriculation.
-Therefore MCAT scores from a 2014 administration would be acceptable, however anything taken earlier than that would not.
-This will be the last year that Duke Accepts old MCAT scores.
+Therefore MCAT scores from a 2015 administration would be acceptable, however anything taken earlier than that would not.
+The old format of the MCAT test is no longer accepted.

 What is the last date for submitting AMCAS and Secondary application?

-October 15th is the last day to send completed AMCAS application.
-November 15th is the last day to send the completed Duke Supplementary application.
+October 15th at 11:59 pm EST is the last day to send completed AMCAS application.
+November 15th at 11:59 PM EST is the last day to send the completed Duke Supplementary application.

 International students are considered for admission to Duke Medicine without regard to their country of origin.